-We currently have 475 staff members, with 17 in Genius Group Ltd, 47 in GeniusU Ltd, 182 within Entrepreneur Resorts Ltd., 114 in University of Antelope Valley, 26 in Property Investors Network, 37 in E-Squared, 21 in Education Angels and 37 in Revealed Films.
+We currently have 475 staff members, with 17 in Genius Group Ltd, 47 in GeniusU Ltd, 114 in University of Antelope Valley, 26 in Property Investors Network, 37 in E-Squared, 21 in Education Angels and 37 in Revealed Films.
 We operate as one global team with regional leadership, and we established a remote working culture prior to the COVID-19 crisis, which put us in a strong position to manage through the crisis without any major change to our management process.